The Anarchy: New regime (1135–1138)

 Troubles continued across Stephen's new kingdom.
 After the Welsh victory at the Battle of Llwchwr in January 1136 and the successful ambush of Richard Fitz Gilbert de Clare in April, south Wales rose in rebellion, starting in east Glamorgan and rapidly spreading across the rest of south Wales during 1137.
 Owain Gwynedd and Gruffydd ap Rhys captured considerable territories, including Carmarthen Castle.
 Stephen responded by sending Richard's brother Baldwin and the Marcher Lord Robert Fitz Harold of Ewyas into Wales to pacify the region.
-Neither mission was particularly successful and by the end of 1137 the king appears to have abandoned attempts to put down the rebellion.
+Neither mission was particularly successful, and by the end of 1137 Stephen appears to have abandoned attempts to put down the rebellion.
 Historian David Crouch suggests that Stephen effectively "bowed out of Wales" around this time to concentrate on his other problems.
-Meanwhile, Stephen had put down two revolts in the south-west led by Baldwin de Redvers and Robert of Bampton; Baldwin was released after his capture and travelled to Normandy, where he became an increasingly vocal critic of the king.
+Meanwhile, Stephen had put down two revolts in the south-west led by Baldwin de Redvers and Robert of Bampton; Baldwin was released after his capture and travelled to Normandy where he became an increasingly vocal critic of the king.

 Geoffrey of Anjou attacked Normandy in early 1136 and, after a temporary truce, invaded later the same year, raiding and burning estates rather than trying to hold the territory.
-Events in England meant that Stephen was unable to travel to Normandy himself, so Waleran de Beaumont, appointed by Stephen as the lieutenant of Normandy, and Theobald led the efforts to defend the duchy.
-Stephen himself only returned to the duchy in 1137, where he met with Louis VI and Theobald to agree to an informal regional alliance, probably brokered by Henry, to counter the growing Angevin power in the region.
-As part of this deal, Louis recognised Stephen's son Eustace as Duke of Normandy in exchange for Eustace giving fealty to the French king.
+Events in England meant that Stephen was unable to travel to Normandy, so Waleran de Beaumont, appointed by Stephen as the lieutenant of Normandy, and Theobald led the efforts to defend the duchy.
+Stephen returned to the duchy in 1137, where he met with Louis VI and Theobald to agree to an informal regional alliance, probably brokered by Henry, to counter the growing Angevin power in the region.
+As part of this deal, Louis recognised Stephen's son Eustace as duke of Normandy in exchange for Eustace giving fealty to Louis.
 Stephen was less successful in regaining the Argentan province along the Normandy and Anjou border, which Geoffrey had taken at the end of 1135.
 Stephen formed an army to retake it, but the frictions between his Flemish mercenary forces led by William of Ypres and the local Norman barons resulted in a battle between the two halves of his army.
-The Norman forces then deserted the king, forcing Stephen to give up his campaign.
-Stephen agreed to another truce with Geoffrey, promising to pay him 2,000 marks a year in exchange for peace along the Norman borders.
+The Norman forces then deserted Stephen, forcing him to give up his campaign.
+Stephen agreed to another truce with Geoffrey, promising to pay him 2,000 marks per year in exchange for peace along the Norman borders.